Consensus-Based Optimization Beyond Finite-Time Analysis: Introduction

 \item For the finite-particle, discrete-time system with vanishing step sizes, we develop a block-wise analysis that avoids the exponential blow-up in Grönwall’s inequality and provides explicit long-time error bounds.
 We prove that each particle satisfies \(\mathcal{O}(1/\sqrt\alpha)\)-consistency in \(L^2\) as \(k,n \to \infty\).

-\item Finally, we establish the consistency of the global best particle, showing that even for finite \(\alpha\), the best particle converges to a neighborhood of the true minimizer \(x^\ast\) as $k\to\infty$, whose radius can be made arbitrarily small by choosing a sufficiently large number of particles. \end{itemize}
+\item Finally, we prove the consistency of the global best particle $X_k^*$, showing that even for finite \(\alpha\), $X_k^*$ converges to a neighborhood of \(x^\ast\) as $k\to\infty$, whose radius can be made arbitrarily small by choosing $n$ large enough. \end{itemize}

 \begin{remark} During the final preparation of this manuscript, we became aware of the recent works \cite{gerber2025uniform,bayraktar2025uniform}, which establish uniform propagation of chaos for CBO over an infinite horizon.
 These results, however, do not imply consistency: without well-preparedness of the initial distribution, the long-time behavior of the mean-field system remains unknown.
 In our setting, assuming a constant noise intensity allows us to prove consistency of the mean-field dynamics (within a neighborhood of the minimizer).
 Although one might hope to combine this with their uniform propagation result to obtain particle-level consistency, this is not possible since their analysis requires exponentially small noise in \(\alpha\), whereas we work with noise of order~\(1/\alpha\). \end{remark}